SQUARE-WAVES/theWorks/README.md

 #how does the works handle dependency injection?

-the-works makes builders, which are functions that take a plain old js object as config, the dependencies are named by the keys of that object and the values of that object contain specifiers to either use a particular value, or a plugin.
-Builders come with a default way of fetching and installing plugins, but they can also have different mechanisms injected into them to handle different plugin interfaces, or retrieval methods.
+the-works makes functions that take a plain old js object as config and then call back with the constructed package.
+I call these functions builders.
+The config is really where all the good stuff happens, keys in the config name specific objects to build by containing an object with a key that specifies what the object is, and then that key maps to some data that says the specifics of how to build it.

-#how would one go about using this, in the simplest way possible?
+#how about an example?

-first make a default builder by calling createBuilder ()
+first make a default builder by calling createBuilder()

 ```
 var the_works = require('the-works')